 Lithium was found to be the dominant monovalent cation present in these marine derived soils.
 In most cases the lithium concentration was greater than the sodium plus potassium (Na++K+) concentrations.
 All soils were found to be high in calcium and sulfate and the 1:1 soil water suspensions were saturated with respect to the constituent mineral gypsum.

 Salt release from Mancos shale is controlled by the parabolic diffusion law.
 Two diffusion controlled reactions occur: (a) a fast surface reaction and (b) a slow mineral weathering reaction.
 The fast reaction, accounting for 80-90 percent of the total salt production is due to the dissolution of salt from the surface of the mineral particles and to the dissolution of the fine (<.10 mm) mineral fraction.
 This reaction occurred in less than 2 minutes.
 The slow reaction accounting for 10-20 percent of the salt production is due to the dissolution of the larger more resistant mineral fraction, and proceeds for several days.

-  Soil columns were leached with deionized water to allow the calculation of potential to produce 3.15 tons of salt per acre inch, and the salt accounted for 1.89 percent of the soil's total mass.
+Soil columns were leached with deionized water to allow the calculation of potential total salt production.
+A composite surface sample had the potential to produce 3.15 tons of salt per acre inch, and the salt accounted for 1.89 percent of the soil's total mass.

 Whitmore, James C., "Some Aspects of the Salinity of Mancos Shale and Mancos Derived Soils" (1976).
 All Graduate Theses and Dissertations.
 3212.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .